circleci/circleci-docs/jekyll/_cci2/contexts.md

 ## Securing a Context

-CircleCI enables you to secure secrets at run time by adding security groups to contexts.
-Only Org Admins may add *security groups* to a new or existing context.
+CircleCI enables you to secure secret environment variables at run time by adding security groups to contexts.
+Only organization administrators may add *security groups* to a new or existing context.
 Security groups are definied as LDAP groups or GitHub teams.
-After the security group is added to a context, only members of that security group may access or use the environment variables of the secure context.
+After a security group is added to a context, only members of that security group who are also CircleCI users may access or use the environment variables of the secure context.

-The default security group is `organization` and enables any member of the org to use the context.
+The default security group is `organization` and enables any member of the org who uses CircleCI to use the context.

 ## Runnning Workflows with a Secure Context

 To invoke a workflow that uses a secure context, a user must be a member of one of the security groups for the context or the workflow will fail with the status of `Unauthorized`.
-If you add a context to your workflow and you are **not** a member of any of the context groups, the job will fail as `Unauthorized`.
+If you add a context to your workflow and you are **not** a member of any of the context groups, the workflow will fail as `Unauthorized`.

 **Note:** Bitbucket repositories do **not** provide an API that allows CircleCI contexts to be secured, only GitHub hosted projects or projects that use GitHub Enterprise with CircleCI include the ability to limit contexts with security groups.